 About Us - The Women's Leadership Project

-The Women’s Leadership Project (WLP) is a Black feminist mentoring, civic engagement and service learning advocacy program designed to educate and train young middle and high school age women in South Los Angeles to take ownership of their school-communities.
+The Women’s Leadership Project (WLP) is a Black feminist mentoring, civic engagement, service learning and advocacy program designed to educate and train young middle and high school age girls of color, LGBTQIA+ and gender expansive youth in South Los Angeles to take ownership of their school-communities.

-Since 2006 WLP has been based at South L.A. high schools such as Gardena High School, Washington Prep High School, King-Drew Medical Magnet, Dorsey High and Duke Ellington Continuation School.
+Since 2006 WLP has been based at South L.A. high schools such as Gardena High School, Washington Prep High School, King-Drew Medical Magnet, Dorsey High, Diego Rivera and Duke Ellington Continuation School.

-Using a Black feminist humanist curriculum with a social justice lens, the WLP program is designed to empower young women of color to develop their own voices, self-identity, political agency, and healthy relationships, while promoting critical consciousness about and activism around sexual and domestic violence prevention, racial justice, gender justice and LGBTQIA+ empowerment to prepare for college, careers and community leadership.
+Using a Black feminist humanist curriculum with a social justice lens, the WLP program is designed to empower youth to develop their own voices, self-identity, political agency, and healthy relationships, while promoting critical consciousness about and activism around sexual and domestic violence prevention, racial justice, gender justice and LGBTQIA+ empowerment to prepare for college, careers and community leadership.
+The WLP also sponsors the #Standing4BlackGirls coalition, which advocates for mental health, education, safe spaces and jobs for BIPOC girls and queer youth.

 WLP guides young women through school-community advocacy projects of their own choosing, toward helping them develop and sharpen their critical thinking, writing, collaboration and leadership skills.
 WLP’s four-year college going rate for graduating seniors is significantly above that of the general population of its home schools.
 Over the past several years, WLP alumni have been admitted to and attended UCLA, UC Irvine, Syracuse University, the College of Hobart and William, Cal State Long Beach, Northridge and Dominguez as well as UCLA Medical School.